jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 step is to request it by simply including it.
 Then one of several things will happen then depending on what the price.

+price = null (default)
+  Owner will have to review the request and can then either permit for free, or set a custom price.
+If a custom price is set the permission is granted upon payment.

 price = 0
   Anyone requesting the item will be granted permission for free

 price = postive integer
   Permission will be granted to anyone upon payment of the price

-price = null
-  Owner will have to review the request and can then either permit for free, or set a custom price.
-If a custom price is set the permission is granted upon payment.

 Requests are passive, meaning that the owner can review requests at their leisure, but there is no notification.
 Therefore, if you want to use